Support Lalouet, a wellness shop born out of a struggle

 Campaign Description:

-In addition to fibromyalgia, I suffer from several associated syndromes that make my daily life even more difficult, such as:
+In addition to fibromyalgia, I suffer from several associated conditions that make my daily life even more difficult, such as:

 - Carpal tunnel syndrome (pain and numbness in the hands and wrists).